-I have to admit, I’m not really a Dr. Laura fan.
-She’s a bit, well intense, for my liking, but I was curious to find out what she had to say about keeping husbands happy, so away I read.
+I have to admit, I’m not really a Dr. Laura fan — she’s a bit intense for my liking — but I was curious to find out what she had to say about keeping husbands happy, so away I read.

 Some of the advice I agreed with, like reminding women that men are creatures with feelings too and not our emotional punching bags, that your husband really is turned on when you are secure with your own body, and that nagging never helped anyone.

 But there was one piece of advice in the book that I have to say, I had a hard time swallowing.

 Dr. Laura says that a woman should never turn down her husband in the bedroom.
 Like, ever.